SuperInfer: SLO-Aware Rotary Scheduling and Memory Management for LLM Inference on Superchips: Evaluation

-\textbf{How does \name affect the throughput?} \fref{fig:eval-throughtput-goodput} shows measured throughput of vLLM and \name from \sref{subsec:eval-main}. \name achieves comparable or slightly better throughput than vLLM, with up to 29.2\% improvement at high request rates.
+\fref{fig:eval-throughtput-goodput} shows measured throughput of vLLM and \name from \sref{subsec:eval-main}. \name achieves comparable or slightly better throughput than vLLM, with up to 29.2\% improvement at high request rates.
 This is because in conventional offloading, memory-heavy long requests can monopolize GPU memory for a long time, preventing new requests from leveraging the concurrency benefit of chunked prefill~\cite{agrawal2024taming}, as prefill requests have few batching opportunities.
 In contrast, \name's fast rotation offers prefill requests more batching opportunities.